 - Right-click on it and choose Properties

 - Now, select Hardware Ids from the dropdown menu under the Property

 You will see the hardware IDs there.

-Stop automatic driver installation or reinstallation
+How to stop automatic driver installation or reinstallation?

 If a Device Driver has already been installed and you want to remove it and then stop that particular driver from being update, do the following:

 - Use the Show or Hide Updates Tool in Windows 11/10 to block the particular driver update.